-- Citing the value of unified communications in the wake of upscale mobility assistance, the report by Transparency Market Research has expected a multifold surge of the UC market from USD 22.8 billion in 2011) to a staggering USD 61.9 billion by 2018, indicating CAGR growth of 15.7% between 2012 to 2018.
+Citing the value of unified communications (UC) in the wake of upscale mobility assistance, the report by Grand View Research expects the UC market – valued at 113.48 billion in 2022 – to grow at a CAGR of 17.4% from 2023 to 2030.

-- In India alone, the UC market is all poised to witness a respectable CAGR growth of 11.8% from 2010-2017 as per the report by Frost and Sullivan.
-Embracing of enterprise mobility by big organizations as well as SMBs and the persistently growing market of hand held devices (giving boost to BYOD trend) in the country act as the mainstay pillars behind this significant surge.
+Embracing enterprise mobility by big organizations as well as SMBs and the persistently growing market of hand-held devices (giving boost to BYOD trend) is acting as the mainstay pillars behind this significant surge.